 Since envelopes aren’t sturdy, they’re only suitable for items already encased in protective packaging or aren’t prone to breakage.
 Here’s a list of the USPS Flat Rate envelopes available, plus examples of what can fit inside each envelope.

-Flat Rate is the often the cheapest way to get your item to its destination, especially for heavier packages.
+Flat Rate is often the cheapest way to get your item to its destination, especially for heavier packages.
 Flat Rate boxes or envelopes are required for shipping with USPS Flat Rate.

 USPS Regional Rate Boxes

-Regional Rate is a USPS shipping service that determines the shipping rate by the shipment’s distance to destination.
+Regional Rate is a USPS shipping service that determines the shipping rate by the shipment’s distance to the destination.

 Prices for Regional Rate correspond to a regional area, or “zone,” and are available for both domestic and international shipping.
 Generally, Regional Rate can be the cheapest way to send small shipments over a short distance.

 USPS Regional Rate boxes are free if you order them online from USPS.
-However, if you show up to your local Post Office and request Regional Rate boxes, you’ll have to pay extra for the boxes.
+However, if you show up at your local Post Office and request Regional Rate boxes, you’ll have to pay extra for the boxes.
 In general, it's best to order your USPS boxes online and have them delivered.